 Decided to get healthier this year?
 Great!
 To go along with your new exercise regime you need a delicious and healthy diet to keep you nourished and energized.
 Sticking with healthy eating isn’t always easy but the Instant Pot can certainly help you with some essentials required to succeed.

 Is there anything more comforting than a hearty, creamy chicken pie?
-In this recipe, we show you how to make an Instant Pot chicken pot pie that can be done in two ways: finished with the puff pastry crust or served open with pastry twist sticks.
+In this recipe, we show you how to make a chicken pot pie that can be done in two ways: finished with the puff pastry crust or served open with pastry twist sticks.

 Chicken wings are always a finger-lickin’ good choice that is totally worth the mess.
 For game day, barbecue parties and just preparing a super delicious dinner alongside a few simple sides.
 No matter what your craving, spice tolerance or sauce versus spice preference is, we’ve got an Instant Pot chicken wing recipe for you in today’s roundup.
 Break out the napkins!